hunter-meloche/infra-ebay-scraper/README.md

 # infra-ebay-scraper
-Terraform AWS IaC for [ebay-scraper](https://github.com/hunter-meloche/ebay-scraper)
+Terraform AWS IaC for [ebay-scraper](https://github.com/hunter-meloche/ebay-scraper).
+This tracks my current development infrastructure.

-## Usage
+## Implemented
-This tracks my current infrastructure configuration for [ebay-scraper](https://github.com/hunter-meloche/ebay-scraper).
-So far, this automates turning the Python script and its dependencies into a zip and uploads it to an s3 bucket that the lambda function uses in AWS.
-The s3 bucket and lambda function will be created with this script.
-You just need to set up [AWS CLI](https://aws.amazon.com/cli/) and [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), and drop the Python script and its dependencies into the lambda folder.
+Provisions Lambda and an associated S3 bucket that hold the function code.
+A .zip of the Lambda function is automatically created and uploaded to the s3 bucket if it detects a code change based on the sha256 hash value of lambda_function.py.

+Provisions a PostgreSQL RDS instance that is eligible for AWS' free tier.
+This will be where the ebay-scraper Lambda stores its findings.

 ## To-Do
-Implement PostgreSQL RDS database in Terraform.
+Automate configuration of RDS instance

 Automate storage of DB credentials to AWS Secrets Manager